spacetraveller/symfony-docs/cookbook/controller/upload_file.rst

     Instead of handling file uploading yourself, you may consider using the `VichUploaderBundle`_ community bundle.
 This bundle provides all the common operations (such as file renaming, saving and deleting) and it's tightly integrated with Doctrine ORM, MongoDB ODM, PHPCR ODM and Propel.
+Currently this bundle only supports Symfony 2.x

 Imagine that you have a ``Product`` entity in your application and you want to add a PDF brochure for each product.
 To do so, add a new property called ``brochure``